Do Vitamins Break A Fast

 What is intermittent fasting?

 Basically, intermittent fasting is a practice of shortening the time period when you eat and widening the gap when you fast.
-In fact, this does not presuppose shortening the number of calories – and yet it works.
-Intermittent fasting helps boost metabolism, lower insulin levels, and even add years to your life (3, 4, 5).
-It also sharpens your focus, and winds back the aging processes in your body.
+In fact, this does not presuppose reducing the number of calories – and yet it works.
+Intermittent fasting helps boost metabolism, lower insulin levels, and may even add years to your life (3, 4, 5).
+It also sharpens your focus, and is thought to wind back the aging processes in your body.
 Moreover, it promotes autophagy, the process through which your cells get rid of built-up waste (7, 8, 6, 1).
 Fasting might also cause your body to secrete a protein called fasting-induced adipose factor (FIAF), which signals that it’s time to burn fat (9, 2).

 Overall, intermittent fasting is a healthy practice for weight loss, yet a number of questions inevitably appear in people’s heads regarding the consumption of vitamins and supplements while on the fast.
 Do vitamins break the fast?
 Find the answer below.